 A brief overview of some of the roles available are:

 Clerk of the Course

 The Clerk of the Course has overall responsibility for the general conduct and control of an event in accordance with the regulations, programme and organising permit.
 The Clerk’s duties commence at the opening date for receiving entries and conclude once the results have been finalised, any protest time has expired, all protests and appeals have been dealt with, and any post-event inspections of vehicles or components have been completed and reported on.
-The MSA may require certain Clerks of the Course to be licensed Officials, for example for stage rallies and sprints.
+The Motorsport UK may require certain Clerks of the Course to be licensed Officials, for example for stage rallies and sprints.

 The Secretary of the Meeting is responsible for the organisation of the meeting in terms of all materials and notices required and other important items, such as booking portaloos if required!
-Their responsibilities also include all paperwork prior to the event, acceptance of entries, competitors’ signing-on sheets and licence examinations, as well as the submission of items required under D.26.4 to the MSA after the event – these are items such as route books, a list of starters, results etc.
+Their responsibilities also include all paperwork prior to the event, acceptance of entries, competitors’ signing-on sheets and licence examinations, as well as the submission of items required under D.26.4 to the Motorsport UK after the event – these are items such as route books, a list of starters, results etc.